Miettine/ClassicCarChain/README.md

 ## Required software

 - Some way to run a local Ethereum-node on your machine.
-You can use a Geth-executable or [testrpc](https://github.com/ethereumjs/testrpc).
+You can use a Geth-executable or testrpc (see below).

-- The files of this repository on your local computer. (git clone, or just download the files).
+- The files of this repository on your local computer.

 - [Meteor-framework](https://www.meteor.com/)